 The form validation methods now require POST requests and perform a permission check.

 PRQA Plugin stored a password unencrypted in its global configuration file on the Jenkins controller.
 This password could be viewed by users with access to the Jenkins controller file system.

 The plugin now stores the password encrypted in the configuration files on disk.

 Codebeamer Test Results Trend Updater Plugin stored username and password in its configuration unencrypted in jobs'

-This password could be viewed by users with Extended Read permission, or access to the master file system.
+This password could be viewed by users with Extended Read permission, or access to the Jenkins controller file system.

 The plugin now integrates with Credentials Plugin.